 When to use a credit card, debit card, and cash?
 Which option should you pick in which situations?
 In my opinion, there is a place and time for each type of payment method.
-As a consumer, you just need to know when you should use which payment method and what it means for your financial situation.
+As a consumer, you just need to know when to use which payment method and what it means for your financial situation.

 We all have a pretty good understanding of cash, right?
 It’s money we have withdrawn from our bank account (or never deposited).
 It’s easy to use and not very forgiving — once you’re out, you’re out.
 Cash is a good option when you struggle with overspending.
 It’s recommended that most households use cash for budget categories that are easily overdrawn — groceries, dining out, and miscellaneous funds.